7 Beautiful Japanese Words to Facilitate Personal Growth

 Discovering philosophies from other cultures through their words can help you think about life completely differently.
 Take a look at these beautiful Japanese words to get a new perspective of things.

 When you learn about other languages and words, you discover how other cultures organize the world around them, their perceptions of life, and even their personal universe.
+Here we will talk about some very interesting japanese words.

 Japanese culture is known for having certain terms that encompass a series of ideas that tend to surprise, captivate, and draw in Westerners.

-They invite you to deeply reflect on things and incorporate certain concepts that favor changes, personal growth, an understanding of new perspectives.
+These invite you to deeply reflect on things and incorporate certain concepts that favor changes, personal growth, an understanding of new perspectives.
 Above all, they favor cultural and psychological enrichment.

 1. Ikigai, your reason for being

+The first of these Japanese words is Ikigai.
 Everyone should have their own ikigai.
 This is a motive, purpose, illusion, or vital goal that gives you the strength and energy every morning to start your day.

 This is an interesting concept that you should definitely consider.